ZettelGeist/zettelgeist/docs/tutorial.md

 - Once that is done, you are ready to start searching and organizing your notes.

 - Of course, with only a few it isn't super exciting.
-But if you have taken notes on every thought you had when reading The Great Gatsby, the game would be on!!
+But if you have taken notes on every thought you had when reading The Great Gatsby, the game would really be on!!

 - Let's search for something in our stack.
 To do this, you use "zfind."
 To see all the elements of zfind, you could type "zfind --help".
 But we will keep things simple now.